 (30) Types of Graduate and Professional Education In Which the Institution's Graduates Enroll

 Intercollegiate Athletic Program

-(30) Intercollegiate Athletic Program Participation Rates and Financial Support Data
+(31) Intercollegiate Athletic Program Participation Rates and Financial Support Data and Academic Success.

 Disclosure Requirements Relating to Education Loans